drnsmith/drnsmith.github.io/content/projects/Project8/Project8.md

 #### Why EDA Matters

 EDA isn’t just a box to tick off before modelling—it’s where you understand your data’s story.
-For this PM10 prediction project, EDA uncovered the key drivers of air pollution, highlighted patterns worth modeling, and ensured the dataset was ready for machine learning algorithms.
+For this PM10 prediction project, EDA uncovered the key drivers of air pollution, highlighted patterns worth modeling, and ensured the dataset was ready for ML algorithms.
 By the end of the EDA phase, I had a clear roadmap for the next steps.
 With the insights gained, I could confidently move forward to build models that predict PM10 levels with accuracy and reliability.

 ### Summary: From Data to Insights